 These gloves work well for protecting you against radiant heat and looking good while doing it, but you’ll need extra protection if you’re using them as oven mitts.

 I prefer feeling like I don’t have robot arms when I’m grilling.
-The Weber heat-resistant gloves feel like the gloves that you’d wear in the winter.
+The Weber heat-resistant BBQ gloves feel like a pair that you’d wear in the winter.
 They’re a little thick, but you can move all of your fingers and maintain your dexterity.

-The snug wrist cuff keeps the gloves on, but you can easily tug them off if you need to.
+The snug wrist cuff keeps these from falling off, but you can easily tug them off if you need to.
 One drawback is that the tight cuff feels a little bulky if you’re already wearing a jacket or thick sweater.
 It also retains heat, which can give you a sweaty wrist.

 The palm side of the gloves contains a silicone pattern for added grip.
 This can help you hold onto slick handles or metal grill utensils.